mwangdakota/pages-uswds-jekyll/pages/how-to-submit/unique-entity-id.md

 You MUST register to do business with the U.S. government through [System for Award Management (SAM)](https://www.sam.gov/SAM/).
 An active SAM.gov registration is needed to receive a Unique Entity ID (UEI) to create an account in Research.gov and submit a proposal to NSF.

 ## Timing
 This registration process is free and takes only 10-15 minutes to initiate but can take up to one month to complete.
-Sometimes SAM registrations can take longer if the registration information provided in SAM is incomplete or accurate.
+Sometimes SAM registrations can take longer if the registration information provided in SAM is incomplete or not accurate.

 NOTE: Once your new SAM registration is active, it takes up to two business days for NSF to receive and process your SAM information.
 New organizations cannot register with NSF until the organization’s active SAM registration information is processed by NSF.